Reframed a low-adoption private beta into a scalable, monetizable agent platform ahead of public launch.

 Building a platform that can scale across products and teams

-2️⃣ Configure and test rapidly
+2️⃣ Configure and test side-by-side

 3️⃣ Ability to monitor your agent and iterate

-The Solution: Built-in monitoring dashboard showing key health metrics such as response time, search calls, and user engagement trends.
+Built-in monitoring dashboard showing key health metrics such as response time, search calls, and user engagement trends.
 Users can also review each conversations in case they need to investigate deeper.

 4️⃣ Agent memory layer

-The Problem: Agent lacked context.
+Agent lacked context.
 It was like chatting with someone forgets about you each time.

-The Solution: Exposed memory as first-class feature.
+Exposed memory as first-class feature.
 Users control retention windows, see what was remembered, and understand why agents respond as they do.

 5️⃣ Tighter ecosystem integration → direct revenue impact